lupyuen/nuttx-star64/README.md

 nx_start: CPU0: Beginning Idle Loop
 ```

+(No response to UART Input)

 So it seems we are Claiming Interrupts correctly.

-We check the other RISC-V NuttX Ports, they Claim Interrupts the exact same way.
+We checked the other RISC-V NuttX Ports, they Claim Interrupts the exact same way.

-_Are we Claiming the Interrupt too soon?_
+_Are we Claiming the Interrupt too soon?
+Maybe we should slow down?_

 Let's slow down the Interrupt Claiming with a Logging Delay: [qemu_rv_irq_dispatch.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/star64d/arch/risc-v/src/qemu-rv/qemu_rv_irq_dispatch.c#L81-L88)